 Information for Parents

-Common Sense Media says Iffy for 17+
+Common Sense Media says Pause for kids 17 & under

 Crime drama is exciting, well-made, and shockingly violent.